Procedural-Tim/Procedural-Life/README.md

 A hobby project that aims to create an interconnected world via procedural generation and a set of configuration files.
 From D and D to Computer RPGs the goal is to make your world feel lived in without having to build every npc, knife, town, etc your self.

+# To run

+1. Install node
+1. Download the code from github
+1. npm install
+1. Make any changes you want to
+1. from the command line at the top of the source code execute `npm run start`
+1. Click the generate button

 # Notes

 ## Hobby Project